-- Completed and signed I-765 Form (type or print legibly in black ink).
-Please note you must list the IPS address in section 3: MTU/IPS 1400 Townsend Dr., Houghton, Michigan 49931.
+- Completed and signed I-765 Form (must be typed and signed in black ink).
+For the time being you need to write your address in the mailing address section due to the chance MTU will close completely.
+You will just need to send scanned copies of your documents to IPS.
 See application guide for help completing the form.
 Do not e-file your application!
 You must send all 7 pages of the I-765 even if the pages are blank.

 - Two passport photos taken within 30 days, with your name and I-94 written on the back of each in pencil.
 IPS offers this service for $10.
 Pay online in advance and bring the receipt as proof of payment when you come to get your photo